CMMC 2.0 CERTIFICATION: EVERYTHING DoD CONTRACTORS NEED TO KNOW TO ADHERE TO REVISED PRIVACY STANDARDS

 Identify Areas for Improvement Using Metrics From Control Execution

 Gathering metrics gives you a snapshot of a control’s performance and helps you identify areas for improvement.
 You can do this by defining key risk indicators (KRIs) and key performance indicators (KPIs) to gain insight into the controls vital to your organization.

-Determine Your Desired CMMC Maturity Level
+Determine Your Desired CMMC 2.0 Level

 As such, some DoD contractors and subcontractors are looking to the cloud to increase their cybersecurity measures against phishing attacks.
 This is where understanding the Federal Risk and Authorization Management Program (FedRAMP) and Microsoft Government Community Cloud (GCC) High comes in.